Diane Keen: Career

-Keen starred for ten years in a series of advertisements for Nescafé coffee and made an appearance in an episode of Taggart.
-In the next decade, she became a regular in the Inspector Wexford series, playing the wife of Wexford's D.I.
-Roles in Brookside and several other TV shows followed, including New Tricks.
+Keen starred in a series of advertisements for Nescafé coffee from 1980 to 1989 and made an appearance in an episode of Taggart in 1987.
+In the next decade, she became a regular in the The Ruth Rendell Mysteries series, playing the wife of Inspector Wexford's D.I.
+Roles in Brookside and several other television series followed, including New Tricks.

+Keen was then a series regular in the BBC soap opera Doctors, playing practice manager Julia Parsons from 2003 to 2012.
+She reprised this role in March 2020 for a short stint.
+For her portrayal of Julia, Keen was annually nominated for the British Soap Award for Best Actress between the 2005 and 2010 British Soap Awards.
+She was nominated for Best Actress again in 2012.
+She also won in the Actress category at the 2008 RTS Midlands Awards.

 Keen has appeared onstage, including in the Alan Ayckbourn play Absent Friends at the Bristol Old Vic, and in two acclaimed tours of Same Time, Next Year.
+In 2015 she appeared with Graham Cole in Steve Wood's You're Never Too Old.
 In 2013, she co-starred in a British tour of The Vagina Monologues.

-Soap opera roles

-Keen was a series regular in the BBC soap opera Doctors, playing practice manager Julia Parsons from 2003 to 2012.
-She reprised this role in March 2020 for a short stint.
-She also played Sandra Gould in Crossroads from 1968 to 1971, and the receptionist at the Feathers Hotel, Connelton in Emmerdale in 1972.
+A year later, she appeared in a stage production of thriller play The Small Mind, adapted from the novel by Susan Hill.
+Then in 2023, she was cast in a production of Home, I'm Darling that toured across the UK.

 Personal life

 Keen has one daughter, Melissa, by her marriage to Paul Greenwood, which ended in divorce in 1979.
-Her granddaughter, Siena Pugsley, played the role of her on-screen granddaughter in Doctors.
+Her granddaughter, Siena Pugsley, played the role of her on-screen granddaughter, Chloe McGuire, in Doctors.
+In September 2023, Keen announced via her Twitter (X) account that she had suffered a “Catastrophic Stroke” and that she was lucky to be alive.
+Over the following twelve months, she tweeted about her ongoing recovery.